Frequently Asked Questions Mars

 Yes.
 Intravenous lines are required for intravenous sedation and general anesthesia.

-Can I have outpatient general anesthesia at the local hospital or local ambulatory surgery center?
+Can I have outpatient general anesthesia at the Owensboro Surgery Center?

 Yes.
-Arrangements can be made for Dr. Tucker to perform your surgery at the local hospital or ambulatory surgery center.
+Arrangements can be made for Dr. Tucker to perform your surgery at the ambulatory surgery center.

 Email comments, questions or suggestions to: